In Search of James P. Johnson

 Mechanical music!
 The story of Twentieth Century American pop culture is inexorably tied to machines.

 While the piano roll was once considered superior to the 78, today almost any 78 has more prestige than any piano roll.
-Rolls reproduce badly on record, and are much more exciting live.
-I’ll never forget the first time I heard a serious jazz piano roll in the flesh at Vince Giordano’s house deep in Brooklyn.
+Rolls reproduce badly on record; they are much more exciting live.
+I’ll never forget the first time I heard a serious jazz piano roll "in the flesh" at Vince Giordano’s house deep in Brooklyn.
 The amount of sound was positively torrential as Jelly Roll Morton’s “Shreveport Stomp” shook the air.

 When I’m in San Francisco, I like to go to the Musée Mécanique on the wharf and drop quarters in the player pianos.
 There’s not much jazz in the building, but there’s plenty of novelty piano music that has a dollop of ragtime and a stiff kind of cheerful swing.
 It’s absolutely “pop music.”
 After you watch the levers and keys dance away on a better roll, you want to stick in another quarter and make it go again.
 In 1913 this music must have been hip indeed.

 Hearing some piano rolls is an important gateway into understanding James P. Johnson.
-However far James P.’s star may have fallen with the average modern jazz pianist, he is still revered as one of the very greatest among the small group of collectors who devote themselves to historical piano rolls.
+He is still revered as one of the very greatest among the small group of collectors who devote themselves to historical piano rolls.

-While several CDs of Johnson player piano music are readily available, they are not particularly recommendable as music to listen to for fun.
+While several CDs of Johnson player piano music are readily available, they are not particularly charismatic.
 Again, the magic of a live piano roll is not easily transferable to a recording, and I’m unconvinced that these CD transfers are that good.
 It’s high time for a well-financed reclamation project of these rolls, like Nonesuch did for Gershwin’s a few years ago.

-But if you are interested in James P., you have to spend time listening to those CDs; there’s no other way to hear a simulacrum of this crucial historical moment.
-In addition, Johnson’s style and musical trajectory were seriously informed by his experience making rolls.
+But if you are interested in James P., you have to spend at least a little time listening to those CDs; there’s no other way to hear a simulacrum of this crucial historical moment.
+Johnson’s style and musical trajectory were seriously informed by his experience making rolls.
 His time making rolls – about 1917 to 1927 – was the time of his greatest commercial success.
 At least one commentator thinks that his twenties-era recordings “were a side issue” to his rolls, since the rolls sold better.

-(It’s so easy to forget that early jazz was pop music.
-Putting the African Diaspora in American pop has always sold, and honestly it is not too much of a stretch to regard Johnson hits like the second roll of “Carolina Shout” or his song “The Charleston” as somewhere next to D’Angelo or R. Kelly in recent times.)
+It’s easy to forget that early jazz was pop music.
+Putting the African Diaspora in American pop has always sold, and Johnson's second roll of “Carolina Shout” or his song “The Charleston” are somewhere in the same continuum that produced Stevie Wonder and D'Angelo.

 Listening to the rolls is also good preparation for the actual 78 recordings, which are so relaxed and swinging in comparison.
 If you don’t know the rolls the 78s might seem a bit stiff by modern standards.
 I don’t notice anything as “stiff” anymore, but at the beginning I was occasionally distracted by the headlong breathlessness of James P. Johnson 78’s.